This blog is about how I would utilize digitization if I were the head of a small company.

 If I were the head of a small company, I’d take digitization as a necessary component for the growth and success of my business.
 To make the most of the advantages that digitization can bring, these are specific steps that I will do:

 - I’ll devote two to three hours a day to read and learn about digitalization—the integration of digital technologies through digitization of systems.
-I don’t need to be a social media expert or a programmer, but I will immerse myself in reading various materials, articles, and discussions to understand what can or cannot be done, especially in the field of my business.
+I don’t need to be a social media expert or a software developer, but I will immerse myself in reading various materials, articles, and discussions to understand what can or cannot be done, especially in the field of my business.

 Don’t be left behind